 For my Cali Mex cravings I’m generally pretty content with heading into the Mission to get my super veggie burrito fix, but after eating at Mijita’s I might have to change up my selection a little more often.
 The food is fresh, delicious and really brought me back to our days cruising around Mexico, drinking beers on the beach and eating amazing street food.
 Headed by famous chef Traci Des Jardins, Mijita’s mixes classic Mexican streets food with special regional dishes to bring out the best of Mexican cuisine.
 The margaritas are awesome spot on and work a treat to wash down those cheesy quesadillas.

 As well as Mexican, San Francisco also has a number of amazing Chinese restaurants.
 Sure you can head into China Town to grab some authentic grub, but if you’re looking for some extra special Chinese dining be sure to check out M.Y China, ran by award winning chef and TV host Martin Yan.
 With his team of master chefs, they serve a delicious modern spin on some authentic Chinese dishes.
-The atmosphere in the restaurant is energetic as steaming hot dishes come out of the kitchen and onto the plate, ready to be devoured by eager customers.
+The atmosphere in the restaurant is energetic, as steaming hot dishes come out of the kitchen and onto the plate, ready to be devoured by eager customers.
+For those looking for romantic night in San Francisco this is the place!

 After Dinner Drinks in San Francisco